We offer in-company training

 • Anger and aggression

-• Cases where sexual abuse / secrets are suspected
+• Cases with suspected sexual abuse / secrets

 • Domestic violence